 There are a few instances where the dismissal would be deemed to be unfair, even if the employee has not started work.
-This includes if the employee is pregnant or plans to take family leave.
-Political opinions or affiliations are also protected.
-Also, spent convictions should no lead to a dismissal once the employee has entered into an employment contract.
+This includes if the employee is pregnant or plans to take

 Redundancy Payments

 There are no planned changes to statutory redundancy payments.
 Employees will need to have worked two years to be eligible for statutory redundancy payments.